 Best Drug Rehabilitation offers a unique approach to addiction treatment that seeks to help patients develop a sense of responsibility for their own behaviors.
-This model of treatment is based on our belief that addiction and substance abuse are learned behaviors that can be remedied by the Cognitive Behavioral Therapy approach that addresses the physical, emotional, and spiritual aspects of addiction collectively for the most positive outcome.
+This model of treatment is based on our belief that addiction and substance abuse are learned behaviors that can be remedied by the conscious decision making approach that addresses the physical, emotional, and spiritual aspects of addiction collectively for the most positive outcome.
 We believe that each individual has their own issues which have resulted in their addiction.
-Through Cognitive Behavioral Therapy, we can help the patient understand these issues and change their lifestyle to one of sobriety and healthiness.
+Through conscious decision making, we can help the patient understand these issues and change their lifestyle to one of sobriety and healthiness.
 The full benefits of this treatment regimen can be gained by entering the addict into our residential facility where they will develop recovery skills and reach their goal of returning to a productive and fulfilling life.

 We also believe our clients should have the option of choosing their own path to recovery, and for this reason, we offer a carefully structured program that can be adapted to the individual’s specific needs or preferences.
 When clients feel that they aren’t just another number, but a respected individual, a seed of self-empowerment is planted, and it will continue to grow as they proceed through the program.
 Each component of our treatment is evidence based and designed to achieve a specific progression of goals for the client.